damonmaz/MovieTheatreManagement/README.md

-# Instructions for Setting Up and Running the Theatre Database Project
+# Instructions for Setting Up and Running this project:

 ### Step 1: Download MySQL Community Server
 In order to get the database working, download **MySQL Community Server 9.1.0**.